 The lack of adequate institutional resources, including qualified civil servants with the capacity for statistical analysis, information management and monitoring of programs, affect synergy, coordination, delivery and evaluation of HDP benefits and services.
 The mean was 3.60 while the deviation was 1.324, showing agreement with this query.
-From the trend line of the mean results, it was apparent that Political and Institutional Barriers in Somalia hampered HDP Operationalization nd Institutional Barriers to rationalization N Mean Std.
-Deviatio n interagency such as cor hinders a u protracted l fective inter-governmental and coordination mechanisms - usensus, knowledge and tools - unified approach to address the numanitarian crisis in Somalia 62 3.13 1.349 national le (including and comm dialogue, national re ability to political will, comprehensive gal frameworks and policies over-focus on short-termism) itment to engage in genuine constitutional reforms and econciliation undermines the address the root causes of an crisis, conflict and insecurity 62 3.71 1.335 including capacity information of program n management and monitoring s affects synergy, coordination, and evaluation of HDP benefits 62 3.60 1.324
+From the trend line of the mean results, it was apparent that Political and Institutional Barriers in Somalia hampered HDP Operationalization

+Political and Institutional Barriers to HDP Operationalization N Mean Std.
+Deviatio n Lack of effective inter-governmental and interagency coordination mechanisms - such as consensus, knowledge and tools - hinders a unified approach to address the protracted humanitarian crisis in Somalia Lack of political will, comprehensive 62 3.13 1.349 national legal frameworks and policies (including over-focus on short-termism) and commitment to engage in genuine dialogue, constitutional reforms and national reconciliation undermines the ability to address the root causes of humanitarian crisis, conflict and insecurity 62 3.71 1.335 Lack of adequate institutional resources including qualified civil servants with capacity for statistical analysis, information management and monitoring of programs affects synergy, coordination, delivery and evaluation of HDP benefits and services.
+62 3.60 1.324